bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 ```
 Here we add our own `paddle_movement_system` function as a system.
 Unlike startup systems, ordinary systems are automatically run once every frame.
-We will cover the paddle_movement_system function code in detail in a moment.

 ```rs
 .run();